 In-process research: it is applied at different stages of the actual design process when, having the chances to interact with users, discuss their wishes, watch their behavior and analyze the problems they have, designers explore the offered solutions in action and on that basis can alter some positions of their research and add more efficiency to the user interfaces.

-Real product research: this is the another level of research applied to actually existing digital product users operate with.
+Real product research: this is another level of research applied to actually existing digital product users operate with.
 Applying various techniques of user testing, designers collect actual experience, analyze it and make improvements in terms of real cases of the product usage in different environments and conditions.

 What are the dimensions of user research?